cyncynthiar/TabsWebBrowser/README.md

 future functionality:
 can do more than Google Chrome can sort catorigores: date subject
+Close webpages of a catigory (close all email webpages open) (close all website tabs relating to shopping)

 Purpose: to keep track of all tabs/webapages without keeping the internet browers open Gives alot more abilities than looking through history on internet brower, which if they crash will not keep track of open tabs